Is Dropshipping Worth It? How To Make The Right Choice In 2022

 This is an excellent option for merchants who can’t store merchandise in their garages anymore and don’t have the time (or the personnel) to pick and pack all their orders.

-Outsourcing your warehousing and shipping to fulfillment providers like Shipwire and Fulfillrite can give you the same freedom that you get with dropshipping, but with lower risk.
-You’ll enter into a contract with that fulfillment partner, so they’re responsible for shipping on time, and you can still be sure of the quality of your products.
+You enter into a contract with a fulfillment partner, so they’re responsible for shipping items on time, and you can still be sure of the quality of your products.

 The only downside?
 Fees.
 Fulfillment services can be quite expensive.
 You’ll have to crunch the numbers to make sure the convenience (and smaller staff size for your business) is worth it.

 Perhaps your online business is just starting out, and you don’t yet have enough sales or products to justify a warehouse.
 In that case, there is nothing wrong with fulfilling orders yourself!
 It’s cheaper, and you can make sure it’s done exactly the way you’d like.
 Once you have an established customer base, you can look to dropshipping as a way to expand your offerings — and your profits.

 If you choose this more traditional route, you can still take advantage of shipping tools to make order fulfillment easier.
 For example, you can use shipping software to calculate shipping rates, print shipping labels and packing slips, and even access discounted shipping rates to save you money.

 Read up on the best shipping software to integrate with your eCommerce platform, then create a streamlined product delivery strategy.

 Building Your eCommerce Business: Next Steps

 If you’re leaning towards starting a dropshipping business or just incorporating dropshipping into a more traditional eCommerce business, read our post on how to start a dropshipping business.

 If you’re shipping any items yourself, use these shipping hacks to get the cheapest shipping rates possible.